 The Romanian Labour Law does not provide statutory compensatory payments in case of dismissal for reasons not related to the employees.
 However, the employees dismissed for reasons not related to them may benefit from a compensatory package if provided under such collective bargaining agreement.
 The collective bargaining agreement may also regulate longer notice period as well as other benefits at termination in this case, as well as tiebreaker criteria in case two or more individuals hold the same position to be cancelled.

 Does the employer have to obtain the permission of or inform a third party (e.g local labour authorities or court) before being able to validly terminate the employment relationship?
 If yes, what are the sanctions for breach of this requirement?

-the reasons for the planned collective dismissal;
+the reasons for the envisaged collective dismissal;

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?